A Complexity Dichotomy in Spatial Reasoning via Ramsey Theory: Introduction

 The results mentioned so far have been announced in the proceedings of LICS 2021~\cite{BodirskyBodorUIP}, but most proofs were omitted because of space restrictions.
-We additionally show that if the condition of the infinite-domain tractability conjecture applies to a first-order expansion $\bB$ of the basic relations of RCC5, then $\Csp(\bB)$ can be solved by Datalog~\cite{FederVardi} (in polynomial time); otherwise, it cannot be expressed in the much stronger \emph{fixed-point logic with counting (FPC)}~\cite{AtseriasBulatovDawar}.
+In this extended version of the article we additionally show that if the condition of the infinite-domain tractability conjecture applies to a first-order expansion $\bB$ of the basic relations of RCC5, then $\Csp(\bB)$ can be solved by Datalog~\cite{FederVardi} (in polynomial time); otherwise, it cannot be expressed in the much stronger \emph{fixed-point logic with counting (FPC)}~\cite{AtseriasBulatovDawar}.